inbloom/secure-data-service/README.md

   - `mvn clean install`
   - `mvn jetty:run` start the ldap server

-Building the Datastore
+Building the Secure Data Service
 ======================

 If you have not done so, change the PermGen size to a higher number.
 If not, you could run into PermGen space issues during the build.
   - `export MAVEN_OPTS=-XX:MaxPermSize=512m`
   - More on `MAVEN_OPTS` below

-Get the source for the datastore
+Get the source for the Secure Data Service
 --------------------------------
   - git clone https://github.com/inbloom/secure-data-service.git